serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 ### Filtering Movies for the Person

 No, Carrie-Anne Moss didn't act in three roles.
-This grid is showing all movie cast records for now, as we didn't tell it which movie cast records we want yet.
+This grid is showing all movie cast records for now, as we didn't tell what filter it should apply yet.